How to SalesForce

 Sub- and Cross-filtering

-Utilize sub- and cross-filters to further narrow your data:
+Utilize cross-filters and sub-filters to further refine your information:

 Bucket Fields